ffund/tcp-ip-essentials/lab3/3-routing-between.md

 * Show the route(s) that you added (if any).
 * Show the routing table on romeo, othello, router-1, and router-2 at each stage.
 On which hosts and routers is there a rule that matches destination addresses in the **green network**?
 On which hosts and routers is there a rule that matches destination addresses in the **red network**?
 * Show the `tcpdump` output on each network interface.
-On which network interfaces did you see the ICMP echo *request* in the `tcpdump` output: On which network interfaces did you see the ICMP echo *reply* in the `tcpdump` output?
+On which network interfaces did you see the ICMP echo *request* in the `tcpdump` output?
+On which network interfaces did you see the ICMP echo *reply* in the `tcpdump` output?

 ### Exercise - packet headers